zik-uralov/daily-jokes/joke_history.md

 - 2025-10-30 18:09:29: As I suspected, someone has been adding soil to my garden.
 The plot thickens. (source: https://icanhazdadjoke.com/)
 - 2025-10-30 18:29:31: Why did the developer go to therapy?
 They had too many unresolved issues. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-10-30 18:49:33: The Swiss must've been pretty confident in their chances of victory if they included a corkscrew in their army knife. (source: https://icanhazdadjoke.com/)
+- 2025-10-30 19:09:34: In Soviet Russia, gay sex gets you arrested.
+In America, getting arrested gets you gay sex. (source: https://v2.jokeapi.dev/joke/Any?type=single)